hemerajs/hemera-nats-streaming/README.md

 })
 ```

-## Remove subscription
+## Unsubscribe
-Return an ack when the subscription was unsubscribed.
+Removes the subscription on NATS-Streaming server.
+Returns `true` or `false` when subscription could be removed.
+Returns `true` or `false` when subscription could be unsubscribed.
 ```js
 hemera.act({
   topic: 'nats-streaming',